-Egypt initiated the fishing season with one fishing vessel "SAFINAT NOOH "under ICCAT registration number AT000EGY00010 and national registration number 4274 in the port of Alexandria, which was authorized for JFO with Libya under No. 2021-006 for fishing season 2021.
-The allocated quota of BFT for Egypt for the fishing season 2021 is 330T and "SAFINAT NOOH has fished the allowable quota 326.700 tons, as Egypt has assigned 1% of its total quota for bycatch, even Egypt has not recorded any bycatch for this season.
-Also it has been noticed that Egypt has recorded tuna-like species in 2019, approximately 5 tons of Swordfish, 1006 T of Little tunny, 278 T of Albacore, and 696 T of Scomberomorus spp.
-According to the yearly statistical book 2019 published by the General authority for Fish Resources Development "GAFRD", tuna and tuna-like species, mainly Scomberomorus spp and Euthynnus alletteratus, were caught by purse seiners, longliners and trammel fishing vessels in coastal fisheries within the territorial waters.
-The total catch of tuna-like species, from 2015-2019 was (2008.315 T - 1985.000 T) respectively (Table 1).
+Egypt started the fishing season with one fishing vessel SAFINAT NOOH, with ICCAT registration number AT000EGY00010 and national registration number 4274 in the port of Alexandria, which was authorized for JFO with Libya under No. 2021-006 for fishing season 2021.
+The allocated quota of BFT for Egypt for the fishing season 2021 is 330 t and SAFINAT NOOH has fished the allowable quota 326.700 t.
+In addition, Egypt has assigned 1% of its total quota for bycatch, even though Egypt has not recorded any bycatch for this season.
+It should also be noted that Egypt has recorded tuna-like species in 2019, approximately 5 t of swordfish, 1006 t of little tunny, 278 t of albacore, and 696 t of Scomberomorus spp.
+According to the 2019 yearly statistical book published by the General Authority for Fish Resources Development (GAFRD), tuna and tuna-like species, mainly Scomberomorus spp and Euthynnus alletteratus, were caught by purse seiners, longliners and trammel fishing vessels in coastal fisheries within the territorial waters.
+The total catch of tuna-like species, from 2015 - 2019 was 2008.315 t - 1985.000 t, respectively.
 Egyptian regulations prohibit catching and trading of sharks and sea turtles.